 Continuing education opportunities for dentists

-The Center for Persons with Disabilities Presentation Series offers several no-cost webinars on caring for persons with special needs that are aimed at building awareness of the barriers to equitable oral health for individuals with disabilities, and developing competency to provide oral health care to this vulnerable population.
-The series is open to dentists and their support personnel at no charge.
+The Center for Persons with Disabilities Presentation Series offers free webinars to dentists and their support personnel on caring for persons with special needs.
+Webinars are aimed at building awareness of the barriers to equitable oral health for individuals with disabilities and developing competency to provide oral health care to this vulnerable population.
 Dentists completing 18 or more of the courses within a three-year period will receive a certificate of completion from Penn Dental Medicine as a Disabilities Dentistry Clinician Expert.

-ABCD recruits and trains providers to care for Apple Health (Medicaid) insured children from birth up to six years for enhanced fees.
-ABCD Phase III expansion training covers caring for children with specific healthcare needs through age 12.
+Access to Baby and Children Dentistry statewide program recruits and trains providers to care for Apple Health (Medicaid) insured children from birth to six years old for enhanced fees.
+ABCD Phase III expansion training covers children with specific healthcare needs through age 12.
 Dentists attending this training can earn 1 continuing education credit.
-For more information on ABCD training, contact Anna Cruz, ABCD program coordinator for Clark County.
+For more information on ABCD training, email Anna Cruz, ABCD Community Health Specialist for Clark County.

 Sensory kits for dental offices